Many customers credit Cox cable internet for being fast and reliable—but pricing and customer service could be better.

 Cox calls its internet service "fiber-powered," suggesting there's fiber in the cable network infrastructure but not in the connections running directly to residences (a connection known as “fiber to the home” or FTTH).

-But it seems that Cox has been moving closer towards FTTH capability.
-Cox's website has a page that boasts about using a FTTH connection to provide internet for a sports stadium in Arizona, and recent maps from the Federal Communications Commission show that Cox has fiber infrastructure set up widely across its nationwide network footprint.
-The provider has been offering gigabit and multi-gigabit internet plans with symmetrical speeds—something that’s usually only available through fiber internet.
-The fastest plan reaches download and upload speeds of 2,000Mbps.
+But it seems that Cox has been moving closer towards FTTH capability, with recent maps from the Federal Communications Commission showing that Cox has fiber infrastructure set up widely across its nationwide network footprint.
+The provider has been offering gigabit and multi-gigabit internet plans—something that’s usually only available through fiber internet.
+The fastest plan reaches download speeds of 2,000Mbps.

 The company also offers proper fiber-to-the-home service, but the telecom media outlet Light Reading reported that Cox’s FTTH footprint is limited, rolled out “on a more limited and targeted basis.”